You can get this post Architecture Presentation Board Tips as a printable pdf – click on the button below to get your copy!

 When you view your presentation board, you want something viewable from a distance (impact image) 6ft away, and up close.
 This communicates your visual hierarchy.

-I would recommend sketching out your layout before you start, so you can get an idea of the possible configurations you can use and what might work best.
+I would recommend sketching out your layout of your architecture presentation board before you start, so you can get an idea of the possible configurations you can use and what might work best.
 A small storyboard sketch or small scale mock up of the presentation works well as you can adjust the layout until you are happy with the arrangement and alignment.

 Make sure you plan your board so that you can see the relationship between the drawings.
 For example sections and plans should be aligned so it is clear to read.